 Day 3 of our cruise out of Galveston this Summer on Royal Caribbean saw us on our second consecutive sea day en route to Roatan, Honduras.
-The Main Dining Room (MDR) was serving their Basil menu, which means that at least one dish had a basil theme.
-This wasn’t a fantastic meal, but it was the third consecutive solid performance out of the hardworking staff in the main kitchen.
+The Main Dining Room (MDR) was serving their Basil menu.
+That means that at least one dish had a basil theme.
+This wasn’t a fantastic meal.
+However, it was the third consecutive solid performance out of the hardworking staff in the main kitchen.

 I started with the cream of mushroom soup.
 You wouldn’t think that a hot soup would be good in the middle of the Gulf of Mexico during the last week of June, but it was fantastic.
-It wasn’t quite as good as when I ordered the same soup the day before for lunch in Chops– I think they didn’t put as much truffle oil in it– but it was still an excellent start to the meal.
+The mushroom soup I ordered the day before in Chops was better.
+I think they put more truffle oil in it.
+Still, the soup in the MDR was still an excellent start to the meal.
 It also paired nicely with the orecchiette pasta I had as my entree:

 I wrote yesterday that the kitchen did a nice job of keeping my fish tender and moist.
-I was impressed that the very large banquet operation which is the MDR on the Liberty of the Seas was able to turn out pasta done to a perfect firmness.
+The MDR is essentially a very large banquet operation.
+I was thus impressed that they produced pasta done to a perfect firmness.
 The sauce was also superb.
 I hope I was able to restrain myself from ordering seconds, but by this point in the cruise I’m not making any promises.

 I ordered the cherries jubilee for dessert that night.
-It is said that shipboard safety regulations meant they couldn’t actually light it on fire at your table, but it was very good.
-I also ordered a cappuccino which was covered by my drink package and helped me power through the rest of the evening.
+Shipboard safety regulations meant they couldn’t actually light it on fire at your table, but it was very good.
+I also ordered a cappuccino.
+My drink package covered the cappuccino.
+That drink helped me power through the rest of the evening.
 There weren’t any real standouts on this menu, but it was still very good overall.